-Data and methods
+3 Data and methods

 Various data sources were used to estimate the cultivation potential of peas for the production of "pea meat".
 In our analysis here, pea meat is defined as a plant-based animal meat alternative based on field pea protein.
 We assume the same ingredients for pea meat as for the Beyond Meat burger patties.
 To estimate future consumption shares, an expert panel was interviewed as part of the European joint project LegValue.
-31 of the 42 participants in the annual project meeting answered the following question in a smartphone-based online survey: "What is your estimate of the percentage share of EU "vegan meat" consumption from European legumes in 2030?"
-Minimum, median, maximum values from the survey and the additional extreme value of 100 % were used as the basis for four scenario calculations for the EU.
+30 of the 42 participants in the annual project meeting answered the following question in a smartphone-based online survey, with the software Mentimeter: "What is your estimate of the percentage share of EU "vegan meat" consumption from European legumes in 2030?"

 Based on per capita consumption of animal meat, consumption volumes of pea meat can be estimated.
 The model calculation assumes the same proportion of peas utilized for the Beyond Meat patty also for pea meat in general.
 In this way the amount of peas for a certain amount of pea meat can be calculated.
 Based on average yields of peas the required cultivation area can be derived.

 Factory processing capacities of 20.000 t/year in the basic calculation can be used to derive the number of factories required to process the required quantities of protein isolate from peas.
 We assume that with increasing pea meat consumption companies would invest in increasing capacities even further to 30.000, 50.000 and 100.000 t/year.
 The required growing area per factory can again be calculated by employing pea yields.

 We assume constant pea yields and constant protein content in our model although this might change with increased breeding efforts.
 In the calculation, plausible assumptions were made in case of unavailable data.
+The model calculation does not take into consideration price effects - neither on the assumed consumption on the demand side, nor on the supply side with respect to additional pea cultivation.